-I’m an assistant professor of rhetoric in the department of Communication Arts and Sciences at Penn State, where I teach courses in rhetorical theory, archival methods, and LGBTQA public address.
-I also serve as an associate director of the Center for Humanities and Information.
-My interdisciplinary scholarship bridges rhetoric, archives and information, and gender and sexuality studies.
+I’m a Sherwin Early Career Professor in the Rock Ethics Institute and an assistant professor of Communication Arts & Sciences and Women’s, Gender & Sexuality Studies at Penn State.
+I also serve as interim director of the Center for Humanities & Information.
+My interdisciplinary scholarship bridges rhetoric, archives and information, and feminist LGBTQ+ studies.

 My first book, Queering Romantic Engagement in the Postal Age: A Rhetorical Education, is a queer history of instruction in epistolary rhetoric (University of South Carolina Press, 2019).
 Early research for the book was awarded the 2015 Charles Kneupper Award for the year’s Rhetoric Society Quarterly essay that most contributes to rhetorical studies, and the project received an honorable mention for the Winifred Bryan Horner Outstanding Book Award from the Coalition of Feminist Scholars in the History of Rhetoric and Composition.
 The book has been reviewed in Journal for the History of Rhetoric, Rhetoric Review, Rhetoric Society Quarterly, and Peitho.